patr-cloud/eve-rs/README.md

-# Express-Port
+# Eve-rs

-## Express port is a rust http framework which is inspired from Express Node JS framework.
+## Eve-rs is a middleware-based rust http framework which is inspired from ExpressJS framework.

 ### Example

-Let's create a demo application using Express-port, using an intuative approach to get a better understanding of the framework.
+Let's create a demo application using eve-rs, using an intuative approach to get a better understanding of the framework.

 Create a cargo project, here we have named it demo, and in the `Cargo.toml` file, add the following dependencies under the depedency section.